KPIs

 What it demonstrates

-Unlike conventional coastal structures, Tripod units are designed for repair, relocation, and redeployment — enabling circular infrastructure.
+Unlike conventional coastal structures, Tripot units are designed for repair, relocation, and redeployment — enabling circular infrastructure.

 Why it matters for B2G